-Mrs Rachel Murphy - Chair and Parent Governor
+Mrs Rachel Murphy - Chair and Co-Opted Community Governor

 I have been a Parent Governor since 2014 and became Chair of Governors in 2016.
 My son joined the school in 2012 and I also have two grown-up step-children.
 My passion as a Governor is to ensure our children develop into confident, well-rounded individuals that have fulfilled their potential, and to ensure Felton C of E Primary School provides a safe, supportive and inspiring environment for our children and staff.
 I am also focussed on communication with parents and carers and wider community engagement and am keen to represent the views and wishes of our families.
-Having retired from the Royal Air Force in 2012 we settled in Felton and I currently work for the Ministry of Defence in radar trial management and project support.
-I am also the Treasurer of the Felton School Friends Association and enjoy the outdoors, house renovation and being busy!
+Having retired from the Royal Air Force in 2012 we settled in Felton and I currently work for the Ministry of Defence as a Test & Evaluation Engineer.
+I enjoy the outdoors, house renovation and being busy.

 I am a Local Authority Governor and have been on the Governing Body at Felton C of E Primary School since October 2013.

-I graduated from the University of Northumbria in 1997 with a B.Ed (Hons) Primary Education degree and have since worked in four middle schools in Northumberland.
-Since September 2010, I have been privileged to be Head of School at Chantry Middle School in Morpeth.
-One of the best parts of my job is teaching my Year 6 Numeracy group and seeing them grow into confident mathematicians!
-I am also a Link Tutor for Northumbria University and support students on placement for the postgraduate PGCE & School Direct courses and the undergraduate BA course.
+I graduated from the University of Northumbria in 1997 with a B.Ed (Hons) Primary Education degree and have had the pleasure of working in four middle schools in Northumberland, including as Head of School at Chantry Middle School, until August 2019.
+Since then, I am working as an Associate Lecturer at the University of Northumbria.
+One of my main responsibilities is to support and monitor students on placement for the postgraduate PGCE & PGCE flexi courses and the undergraduate BA course.
 I am passionate about Initial Teacher Training and the role of our schools in educating our future teachers.

-It is a very interesting and exciting time to be part of the Felton C of E Primary School Governing Body as we continue on our journey to become outstanding, in light of the new OFSTED schedule and the licence to plan and deliver a challenging broad and balanced curriculum and exciting learning experiences, to prepare our pupils for success in the next stage of their education.
+It is a very interesting time to be part of the Felton C of E Primary School Governing Body as we continue on our journey to become outstanding, in light of the new OFSTED schedule and the licence to plan and deliver a challenging broad and balanced curriculum and exciting learning experiences, to prepare our pupils for success in the next stage of their education.

 I feel privileged to have served as a Governor since my election in 2008.
-My son has since left Felton School to go to Middle School, but I will stay as a Parent Governor until the end of my term.
-I chair Committee 1 that covers resources, staffing and finance.
-I am also on the Policy and Strategic Direction Committees.
+My son has long since left Felton School, and is now in KEVI, but I'm fortunate to have been allowed to stay on as community governor.
+I am on the Resources, Policy and Strategic Direction Committees.

 I am an ecologist by training, and have worked with natural and cultural heritage for 35 years.
 I have applied my skills as a resource planner in New Zealand and Zimbabwe as well as in the UK.
 I currently lead a small team for the Marine Management Organisation, based in Newcastle, with responsibility for production of England’s marine plans and stakeholder engagement.
 I am passionate about participation and widening input from just the “usual suspects”.